run-until-caught/Run-Until-Caught-Development/README.md

 - Have a Plan for Being Caught

 ## Believable Ignorances
 In large organizations processes proliferate.
 It can be hard to know what processes exist and what situations don't have a process.
 They can be documented in highly varied locations.
-Even if there is a central place for most or some processes to be documented, there might be 3, 4, or 10 processes documented in that central repository that apply to your situation.
+Even if there is a central place for most or some processes to be documented, there might be 3, 4, or 10 processes documented in that central repository out of 100s of policies that apply to your situation.
 It can be difficult to know you've understood all the processes that might apply without closely reading hundreds of them.
 These common situations lead to believable process ignorances.

 #### Did Not Know
-<i>Words go here.
-Really words go here.
-They also go here.</i>
+There are times where you can honestly say you didn't know a policy.
+- The policy is written up inside the service you're trying to get access to.
+- The policy can only be seen by admins and they can't tell who else can not see the policy.
+- The policy is written a document that has sense moved and so links to it don't work anymore.
+- The policy was decided verbally in a meeting that did not include you and there is no easily discoverable written record of it.
+- etc.

 #### Did Not Look Very Hard
-<i>Words go here.
-Really words go here.
-They also go here.</i>
+There are also situations where you can decide ignorance is better than enlightenment.
+If the policy is not in an intuitive location or lost in a pile of hundreds of other policies in a central registry, you can decide you have "looked hard enough for now" or "looked a reasonable amount".

 #### Partially Known
-<i>Words go here.
-Really words go here.
-They also go here.</i>
+This is related to the two scenarios above, there are circumstances where it can be a good call to put in a reasonable amount of effort, become partial informed on relevant policies,and then stop under the logic that if there was more policies a reasonable person would assume they would have been in the same place as the other policies.

 ## Creatively Leverage Definitions
 Processes are usually built around definitions for the types of projects, workflows, situations or people that either trigger a process or need to be put through a process.
 Because you have control over your work, your project, and how it is described, you can influence what processes you have to complete.